 Eachine QX70 Turbine Review – First usage & Test

 Based on my experience with the much larger X5C-1, which has about 5-7 minutes flight time and it is powered by a similar 600 mAh battery like this tiny QX70, I would have expected to fly it till I get bored.
 But NO!, indoor, after only two minutes, the Eachine QX70 started to lose altitude and wobble.
 I tested it with two different fully charged batteries, the results were the same.

 Although on the box of the drone it is specified: “Micro FPV Racing drone“, I find the QX70 very slow.
 Absolutely it doesn’t have the speed of the FB90 or even the QX90.

-Outdoor, it definitely have no fun.
+Outdoor, it definitely has no fun.
 Flight time is about 1 minute.
-On slightest breeze the large propeller protectors and vertically installed battery acts like a sail.
+On the slightest breeze, the large propeller protectors and vertically installed battery acts as a sail.

-I read that through replacing the stock propellers with Hubsan 3-leaf propellers can be improved both flight time and flight performance.
-I already ordered 4 sets of them, hopefully they will worth it.
+I read that replacing the stock propellers with Hubsan 3-leaf propellers can be improved both flight time and flight performance.
+I already ordered 4 sets of them, hopefully, they will worth it.

 In case after reading my review you are still interested to purchase this QX70, you should know that can be found here with 10% off for $61.99 (with FlySky receiver and free shipping).
 Spare batteries are available beginning with $4.5.